chonieny/Liver_Disease_Classification_project/README.md

   <img src = "viz1.png" style = "width: 100%">

 ### Data Cleaning
+* Data were scaled
+* Skewed features underwent log transformation
+* Cleaned feature names for easier identification
+* Re-coded the binary classes of the outcome variable as ‘yes’ and ‘no’
+* Dropped the very few missing values that were present in the dataset
+* Data had balanced outcome classes

 ### Fit Machine Learning Models & Compare their Performances